theeugenekim/dog-vision-tensorflow/README.md

 PS.
 If you have any questions or corrections, please let me know through a pull request or email: theeugenekim@gmail.com.

-Warm thanks to Daniel Bourke for the guidance.
+Warm thanks to Daniel Bourke for guiding me.